vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 56 MBh 3.41.7–8 (above, n.
 50 on p.
 523); cf. MBh 14.62.15, 133* ll.
 3–4.
 According to MBh 3 App.
 27, l.
 1 the Pāśupata weapon is an arrow (śara); the brahmaśiras may be thought to be the mantra that makes this weapon so effective.
 SPBh 98.7–8ab seems to distinguish between the Pāśupata Weapon and the Brahmaśiras when it lists the four weapons that form the four tusks of Varāha:

-catvāry astrān. i dam. s.t.rāś ca kr.tāni sumahānti vai |
+catvāry astrāṇi dam. s.t.rāś ca kr.tāni sumahānti vai |

 astram. pāśupatam. p¯urvam. dvitīyam. cakram eva ca k 7 k

-brahmadan. ḍam. tr.tīyam. ca caturtham. brahman. ah. śirah. k
+brahmadan. ḍam. tr.tīyam. ca caturtham. brahmaṇah. śirah. k